 All along the trail, the views were splendid.
 Antigua has a beautiful rugged coastline in points, and during the dry season the landscape can be very barren: small cactus plants scattered along the trail, their colorful flowers bright against the otherwise brown land.
 Once at Shirley Heights, the view is absolutely breathtaking.

 Enjoy the sunset from Shirley Heights…

 Speaking of Shirley Heights, one of the unmissable things to do in Antigua is going there to enjoy what may well be one of the most beautiful sunsets in the world.
 Every Sunday the local restaurant (Shirley Heights Lookout) throws a massive party with live music and a barbecue.

 Make sure to arrive at around 5:00 pm, and you will get immediately immersed in the festive atmosphere: imagine a multitude of people drinking, talking, dancing to the tunes and just having a good time.

 … and sunrise at the beach

 When jet-lag hits, make the most of it!
 Make sure to head to the beach early in the morning to enjoy the fabulous light.
 You will see locals swimming in the calm sea, and a bunch of birds flying around announcing the day is about to start.
-It was definitely worth it, and I recommend it among the things to do in Antigua.
+It was definitely worth it.

 Go zip lining